Economic Heterogeneity Indicators (EHIs)

 Inflation

-• In the region, inflation rates have converged across groups with different incomes, ages, and education levels.
+• In the region, relative to the 2021-22 inflationary episode, inflation rates have converged across groups with different incomes, ages, and education levels.

 • At the national level, Hispanic, middle-income, Southern and rural households saw lower inflation than the national average.